 What is a limited company?

-A limited company is its own legal entity meaning that it trades under its company name, and is separate from the directors or shareholders.
+A limited company is its own legal entity meaning that it trades under its company name and is separate from the directors or shareholders.
 It is the company that enters into contracts with suppliers and customers.
-Shareholders and directors are therefore not responsible for the debts of the Company (unless the shareholder/director has guaranteed the Company’s loans and debts i.e. a personal guarantee).
-As business services solicitors we are able to advise our clients on how this works in practice.
+Shareholders and directors are, therefore, not responsible for the debts of the company (unless the shareholder/director has guaranteed the company’s loans and debts i.e. a personal guarantee).
+As business services solicitors, we are able to advise our clients on how this works in practice.

 A limited company can take one of two forms:

-- Company limited guarantee – here members (instead of shareholders) have a limited amount that they would contribute if the company was wound up – normally this is limited to £1.00 each.
+- Company limited by guarantee – here members (instead of shareholders) have a limited amount that they would contribute if the company was wound up – normally this is limited to £1.00 each.

 A limited company will need a memorandum of association and articles of association.
 These are its constitutional documents and they govern how the company in very brief terms is to be run.
 While most companies can be set up with a standard set of articles of association, as business services solicitors we are able to provide bespoke articles of association from the date you set up business.

 All limited companies must be registered at Companies House.
 To do this, you need to first decide the following:

 - The company name.
 When choosing a company name, there are certain legal requirements to be followed and our commercial solicitors can assist you in ensuring that they are met.

 - The registered office.
 It is usually the case that the registered office is the premises from which the company trades, but it can also be your accountant’s or home address.
 You must check with your mortgage lender if you wish to use your home address as a registered office.

 - The director(s).
 A company will need at least one director over the age of 16 and one shareholder but there is no longer a statutory requirement to have a company secretary.